 No one who is unaware of the policy will be kicked out or asked to stop shooting the first time that they interact with park staff.

 I pay my taxes for this public park, why can’t I just do whatever I want?

 Our interest is in covering our liability from commercial businesses operating in the parks to protect Ottawa County and its tax payers.
 It would be irresponsible of us to allow any and all businesses regardless of whether they are insured or not to operate from public park land.
 We could end up with a flea market instead of a park.

 Why are photographers being singled out?

 All businesses operating on county property are required to have special permission and liability insurance.
 Using park property for commercial operations without a special permit is specifically prohibited on the park rules and regulations, so very few businesses are permitted to operate on county park property.
 Because we want commercial photographers to continue to operate in our parks, they are being offered an opportunity not many other business are given.

 I don’t like this policy / I have suggestions for you.

-This permit and policy is new for us.
 We are open to feedback and suggestions.
 Please feel free to email us.
 We have already made a number of changes based on very reasonable feedback from photographers.
 We truly appreciate your input.